cwshugg/dimrod/README.md

 * Implement a weather service that uses [this API](https://www.weather.gov/documentation/services-web-api)
 * Implement a grocery list management service
 * Implement a conversation service used to:
-    * Talk with DiMROD
+    * Talk with DImROD
-    * Instruct DiMROD to interact with other services to accomplish things
+    * Instruct DImROD to interact with other services to accomplish things
     * Generally make me feel like Tony Stark
-* Create microphone+speaker modules that allow me to speak with DiMROD around the house.
+* Create microphone+speaker modules that allow me to speak with DImROD around the house.